kaspermic/kaspermic/README.md

 ## Objective

-My objective is to apply and expand my cybersecurity knowledge through hands-on experience, with a focus on defensive security, threat detection, and incident response.
-I am seeking opportunities in a Security Operations Center (SOC) to further develop my skills and contribute to real-world security operations.
+My objective is to apply and expand my cybersecurity knowledge through hands-on experience in defensive security, threat detection, incident response, and cloud security.
+I am seeking opportunities across cybersecurity operations and engineering roles where I can strengthen my skills and contribute to protecting systems and responding to real-world threats.

 ## Skills